IntergatedCircuits/USBDevice/README.md

 A debug serial port with selectable output power and battery charging.
 Composite USB device with one CDC (serial port) and two HID interfaces (onboard sensors and power management).

+## How to contribute

+This project is free to use for everyone as long as the license terms are met.
+Any found defects or suggestions should be reported as a GitHub issue.
+Improvements in the form of pull requests are also welcome.

 ## Authors

 * **Benedek Kupper** - [IntergatedCircuits](https://github.com/IntergatedCircuits)